Hot Rodding a CDV-700 Geiger Counter

 Solar Panel Charger

 A small solar panel was built for charging the NiMH battery.
 It consists of 20 individual solar cells on a circuit board with a plexiglass shield.
-This is a non-standard assembly, a suitable substitute can be made with single or multiple small solar panels that are sold in the electronics hobby market.
+This is a non-standard solar assembly, a suitable substitute can be made with single or multiple small solar panels that are sold in the electronics hobby market.
 The solar panel should put out between 8 and 10 volts DC in full sun, it should be capable of feeding 50 to 100 ma of current through the NiMH battery.
 The series 1N5818 schottky diode prevents the battery from discharging through the solar panel at night.

 Oscillator RF Reduction

-The original CDV-700 and CDV-700 6B circuits have a tendency to have a radio frequency ringing on the high voltage oscillator's transformer drive circuit.
+The original CDV-700 and CDV-700 6B circuits have a tendency to produce a radio frequency ringing on the high voltage oscillator's transformer drive circuit.
 The ringing can cause interference with nearby radios.
 The ringing can be greatly reduced by adding a 1.5nF (CDV-700) or 2.2nF (CDV-700 6B) capacitor across the oscillator driver transistor's base and collector leads (V4).
 This capacitor sets the oscillator into a critically damped switching mode to produce a cleaner square wave signal.

 Construction